DavidRach/AutoSpectral/README.md

 better accuracy and precision in your spectral definition and thus in your unmixing.

+Plus, you can extract each cell’s individual autofluorescent background in a manner specific to that cell, producing better unmixing.

 At the moment, the following cytometers are supported:

 - Cytek Aurora/Northern Lights (“aurora”)